Skip to main content

 • Set a default track - Mark one language to show automatically when the video plays

-• Delete tracks - Remove subtitle tracks you no longer need
+• Delete tracks - Remove subtitle tracks you no longer need from the viewer footer

 File requirements: